-IH.
+II.
 SKAMANIA COUNTY RTPO

 The regional transportation planning work program for Skamania County was established in FY 1990 when RTC was designated as the Regional Transportation Planning Organization (RTPO) for Clark, Skamania and Klickitat counties.
 The Skamania County Transportation Policy Committee meets regularly to discuss Skamania County transportation issues and concerns.
-The Skamania County Regional Transportation Plan was initially adopted in April 1995 with updates in April 1998, May 2003, and February 2006.
+The Skamania County Regional Transportation Plan was initially adopted in April 1995 with updates in April 1998, May 2003, February 2006, and May 2009.
 In 2003, Skamania County completed a transit feasibility study and recommendations of this transit study continue to be implemented.
 In January 2007, a Human Services Transportation Plan, that included the Skamania County area, was adopted.
 Development and traffic trends are monitored and the regional transportation planning database for Skamania County kept up to date.
 RTC continues to provide transportation planning technical assistance for Skamania County.

-- Conduct a regional transportation planning process. - Ensure the Skamania County Transportation Plan is reviewed regularly and opportunity for regular update, if needed, is provided. - Gather growth and development data to reveal trends to report in the Regional Transportation Plan update. - Develop and update a transportation database for Skamania County. - Coordinate with WSDOT staff and review plans of local jurisdictions for consistency with the Regional Transportation Plan and Washington's Transportation Plan (WTP). - Continuation of transportation system performance monitoring program. - Assistance to Skamania County in implementing a new federal transportation reauthorization act.
+- Conduct a regional transportation planning process. - Ensure the Skamania County Transportation Plan is reviewed regularly and opportunity for regular update, if needed, is provided. - Gather growth and development data to reveal trends to report in the Regional Transportation Plan update. - Continue to develop and update the Skamania County transportation database. - Coordinate with WSDOT staff and review plans of local jurisdictions for consistency with the Regional Transportation Plan and Washington's Transportation Plan (WTP). - Continuation of transportation system performance monitoring program. - Assistance to Skamania County in implementing a new federal transportation reauthorization act.
 This will include continued assistance in development of federal and state-wide grant applications and, if there are regionally significant projects, development of the Regional TIP. - Work with Skamania County to ensure that High Priority Funding is used effectively and, where possible, is used to leverage additional funds for transportation projects in the region. - Continue assessment of public transportation needs, including specialized human services transportation, in Skamania County.
 Recommendations of the 2003 Skamania County Transit Feasibility Study began implementation in 2004 when commuter service between Skamania County and Clark County (Fisher Landing Transit Center) was initiated.
-Work with Skamania County in its coordination with Gorge TransLink, an alliance of transportation providers offering public transportation services throughout the Mid-Columbia River Gorge area as well as to destinations, such as Portland and Vancouver.
+Work with Skamania County in coordinating with Gorge TransLink, an alliance of transportation providers offering public transportation services throughout the Mid-Columbia River Gorge area as well as to destinations such as Portland and Vancouver.
 These transportation services are available to everyone regardless of age or income.
-To help meet the region's need for special services transportation, coordination with the state's Agency Council on Coordinated Transportation (ACCT) will continue. - Coordination with Skamania County to implement the next steps of the SR-35 Columbia River Crossing Study.
-This would include obtaining funding to move forward with preliminary design and a Final Environmental Impact Statement (FEIS). - Assistance to Skamania County in conducting regional transportation planning studies.
+To help meet the region's special services transportation needs, coordination with the state's Agency Council on Coordinated Transportation (ACCT) will continue. - Coordination with Skamania County to implement the next steps of the SR-35 Columbia River Crossing Study.
+This would include moving forward with preliminary design and a Final Environmental Impact Statement (FEIS). - Assistance to Skamania County in conducting regional transportation planning studies.

-The RTPO work program activities for Skamania County is tailored to the County's specific needs and issues and, where applicable, coordinated across the RTPO region with Clark County to the west and with Klickitat County to the east.
+The RTPO work program for Skamania County is tailored to the County's specific needs and issues and, where applicable, coordinated across the RTPO region with Clark County to the west and with Klickitat County to the east.

 - Continued development of a coordinated, technically sound regional transportation planning process in Skamania County.
 (Ongoing) - Continued development of a technical transportation planning assistance program.
-(Ongoing) - Development of the 2010-2013 Regional Transportation Improvement Program.
-(Summer/Fall 2009) - An updated Regional Transportation Plan if warranted after review of existing Plan.
-(Fall 2009)
+(Ongoing) - Development of the 2011-2014 Regional Transportation Improvement Program.
+(Fall 2010) - An updated Regional Transportation Plan if warranted after review of existing Plan.
+(Spring 2011) - An updated Human Services Transportation Plan. (late summer 2010)

-FY 2010 Expenses: FY 2010 Revenues:
+FY 2011 Expenses: FY 2011 Revenues: \$ \$ RTC \$17,733 Total \$17,733

-\$ \$

-RTC \$17,733 State RTPO \$17,733

-Total \$17,733 \$17,733

-11. KLICKITAT COUNTY RTPO
+1J.
+KLICKITAT COUNTY RTPO